An overview of the most well-known and popular features in Windows 11.

 SupportOngoing updatesSupported until October 2025Support ended January 2023

-Windows 11 is the most modern and secure version of Windows, but the higher requirements can be challenging for older devices.
-If you’re still on Windows 10, it’s a stable platform with support through 2025.
-Windows 8.1, on the other hand, is obsolete and no longer recommended.
+Windows 11 is clearly the most modern and secure version of Windows, but the higher system requirements can be challenging for older devices.
+If you’re still on Windows 10, it’s a stable platform, though support ended in 2025.
+Windows 8.1 is outdated and no longer recommended.

 Reviewer’s rating with pros and cons, and user ratings

-We see Windows 11 as a big step forward compared to Windows 10.
-The new design feels modern and pleasant for everyday work, multitasking with Snap Layouts makes a real difference, and security has been tightened.
-Microsoft building in Copilot and other AI features adds a fresh boost—especially if you spend a lot of time on your PC.
+We find Windows 11 a major step forward over Windows 10.
+The new design feels modern and pleasant for everyday use, multitasking with Snap Layouts makes a real difference, and security has been tightened.
+The fact that Microsoft has built in Copilot and other AI features adds a fresh boost – especially if you work a lot on your PC.
 For professional users, the Pro edition still makes the most sense, as it includes extra tools for businesses.

-There are a few downsides, though.
-The system requirements are higher, and we encountered older machines that couldn’t be upgraded.
-In addition, some changes—like the centered taskbar and the absence of certain features from Windows 10—take some getting used to.
+That said, there are a few downsides.
+The system requirements are higher, and we ran into older machines that couldn’t be upgraded.
+In addition, some changes – like the centered taskbar and the lack of certain Windows 10 features – take some getting used to.

 Pros: